colugomusic/clog/README.md

 If you inherit from `clog::expirable` you can call `expire()` on it to emit a one-shot "expiry" signal.
 Repeated calls to `expire()` won't do anything.
 The expiry signal is automatically emitted when the object is destructed, if `expire()` was not already called explicitly.

-An type inheriting from `clog::attacher` can have expirable objects "attached" to it.
+A type inheriting from `clog::attacher` can have expirable objects "attached" to it.
 When the object expires, it is automatically "detached".
 Objects can also be detached manually.

 When an object is attached, `update(clog::attach<T>)` is called.
 When an object is detached, `update(clog::detach<T>)` is called.